wingo/stringrefs/README.md

 Creating a string is a form of dynamic allocation and can fail.
 The same implementation running on different machines can have different behaviors.
-The specification can only say that byte sizes above a certain limit *must* fail; but for byte sizes within the limits, the allocations *may* fail.
+The specification can only say that byte/code-unit sizes above a certain limit *must* fail; but for sizes within the limits, the allocations *may* fail.
 If an allocation fails, the implementation must trap.
 Fallible `string.new` is a possible future extension.

 ### String literals